THE HEART BEHIND HEARTWORK

 Only later did she learn the man was a CEO based in Qatar, and that six of his project managers were seated around him, frozen and unsure how to respond.

 That moment wasn’t just a medical emergency; it was a revelation.
-Even experienced professionals can freeze without emotional leadership.
+Even experienced professionals can freeze without emotional and relational leadership.
 It became a living metaphor for today’s workplace, where many people feel overwhelmed, disconnected, and unsure how to act or speak up.
 While others reacted with fight, flight, or freeze, Anna instinctively embodied a more evolved response: social engagement, our nervous system’s pathway to co-regulation and connection.
 By leaning into mindful presence and compassion, she helped de-escalate the crisis and restore a sense of safety.